 2]families were never notified that their daughters were originally found on Taylor Mountain and had to wait decades for their remains to be identified and for them [families] to be notified, while certain individuals entrusted with public protection due to their role in the justice system profited on the case and put out lies;

-3]and finally, the evidence collected in WA State that could have been used to prosecute Bundy and wasn’t and which could have been worked and wasn’t and numerous articles of clothing and other evidence could have identified other unknown victims was ordered destroyed per internal memos.
+3]and finally, the evidence collected in WA State which could have been used to prosecute Bundy and wasn’t and which could have been worked and wasn’t and the numerous articles of clothing and other evidence which could have identified other unknown victims and wasn’t protected – was ordered destroyed per internal memos.

 The bottom line is that abuse of power is abuse of people: it is on the same level as sexual abuse, physical abuse, verbal abuse and domestic violence because the person or persons on the receiving end are powerless.
 They need the police and justice system to do its job – not hide or alter its findings.

 Abuse by definition cannot occur unless a person is vulnerable and has less power than the abuser.
-This conduct within an investigation isn’t a job situation where someone does not function in their job – these actions of hiding evidence, lying about evidence, ordering evidence destroyed when a case is being worked is predatory and planned behavior that is abusive regardless of whether some official thinks it is in the best interest of the state or a political party such as in the Bundy cases….noble cause corruption is still corruption and abuse.
+This conduct within an investigation isn’t a job situation where someone does not function in their job – these actions of hiding evidence, lying about evidence, ordering evidence destroyed when a case is being worked are predatory and planned behaviors that are abusive regardless of whether some official thinks it is in the best interest of the state or a political party such as is possible in the Bundy cases….noble cause corruption is still corruption and abuse.
 Altering outcomes is abuse.